dennisappiah/dennisappiah/README.md

 About me:

+- I currently work as a network / systems engineer.
-- I like computers and love to talk about them.
-Mostly endulging myself in understanding Linux (system and kernel), embedded/low-level systems, computer architecture and infrastructure, computer networks, systems programming, distributed systems and any new thing that tickles my fancy.
+- Interested in Linux (system and kernel), computer networks, systems programming, and distributed systems

 ### 🔧 Technologies & Tools